 We offer a number of exciting day trips, UK residential and international trips.
-Day trips can include Geography field trips, theatre trips and our 'Big House Day Out' at the end of the summer term.
-We offer a trip to Pencelli annually, and currently offer international trips to Spain, France, Poland and New York.
+Day trips can include Geography field trips, theatre trips and our 'House Day Out' at the end of the summer term.
+We offer a trip to Pencelli annually, and currently offer international trips to Spain, France, Poland and Italy

 These opportunities are exciting and therefore often oversubscribed.
 For the most popular trips, we offer a process of 'register your interest' first.
 Once registered, we then choose names at random to ensure equity for all.
+There is some financial support available for those entitled to Free School

+Meals.
 It is imperative for the safety and enjoyment of all students that we take current behaviour records into account.
 If we feel that a student's current behaviour may jeopardise the safety and enjoyment of others, they will not be offered a place on a trip.